 Ho Chi Minh City, Vietnam is a vivacious city filled with a spirited culture, towering skyscrapers and the relentless sound of buzzing scooters.
-Marked by its tumultuous past, the city both embraces its history and looks toward a modern future.
-The result is an exotic blend of diversified architecture, unique local customs and engaging sights – which means there is a long list of things to do in Ho Chi Minh City.
+Marked by its tumultuous past, HCMC embraces both its history and looks toward an exciting future.
+The result is an exotic blend of diversified architecture, unique local customs and engaging sights – which means there is a long list of things to do in Ho Chi Minh City!

 What To Do in Ho Chi Minh City District 1

-Ho Chi Minh City is massive and boisterous; the sheer size of the city can be intimidating – and the traffic can be terrifying.
-Therefore, we limit the activities in this blog post to Things To Do in District 1 Ho Chi Minh City.
+Ho Chi Minh City is massive and boisterous; it’s sheer size can be intimidating – and the traffic can be terrifying.
+Therefore, we limit the activities in this article to Things To Do in District 1 Ho Chi Minh City.
 District One Ho Chi Minh City is the historic core and center of administration and commerce.
-We think every city visit should commence in District 1; it is home to some of the absolute best things to do in Saigon, Vietnam.
+We think every HCMC visit should commence in District 1; it is home to some of the absolute best things to do in Saigon, Vietnam.

-A City with Two Names: Saigon vs Ho Chi Minh City
+A City With 2 Names: Saigon vs Ho Chi Minh City

 Visitors will quickly notice that the name Saigon is still prominently used in what is officially named Ho Chi Minh City.
 Perhaps out of habit or because the full name, “Ho Chi Minh City,” is quite a mouthful, both locals and tourists refer to the city by both names – without any political undertones.
 Additionally, the long name – Ho Chi Minh City – is often shortened to simply HCMC.
 Saigon is also typically used to refer to just District 1.

-Things To Do: Ho Chi Minh City, Vietnam
+Things To Do in Ho Chi Minh City, Vietnam

 Our list of Ho Chi Minh Things To Do includes historic sights, modern marvels and local experiences.
-Our Must-Do in Ho Chi Minh City List includes a wide range of activities – from free things to do to ticketed sights to history lessons and nightlife.
-Use our guide of what to do in Ho Chi Minh City, Vietnam to plan your trip – or take a look at our detailed HCMC Itinerary for help planning each day (coming soon!).
+Our Must-Do in Ho Chi Minh City List includes a wide range of activities – from free things to do to ticketed sights and Saigon nightlife.
+Use our guide of what to do in Ho Chi Minh City, Vietnam to plan your trip – and also take a look at our detailed HCMC Itinerary for planning each day!

-This Ho Chi Minh Travel Blog Post contains our top tips for what to do in HCMC!
-Save, Pin or Bookmark it so that you can easily access it during your trip!
+This Ho Chi Minh Travel Blog contains our top tips for what to do in HCMC.
+Save, Pin or Bookmark it so that you can access it during your Saigon trip!

 A Ho Chi Minh Cruise on the Saigon River is a sensational way to see the city skyline.
 A popular Ho Chi Minh Boat Tour includes a buffet dinner (with optional open bar) for a 2-hour evening cruise.
 Get the details!

-#4 Send a Postcard from Central Post Office
+#4 Mail A Postcard From HCMC Central Post Office